zaer/sitio-web/source/_posts/2015-04-15-introduccion-a-github.md

 ---
-title: Syntax Highlighting
+title: Introducción a Github
+tags:
+    - git
+    - github
 categories:
+    - Control de versiones
+use:
+    - posts_categories
-    - features
+    - posts_tags
 ---
 You're all programmers, right?
 And you're writing code snippets on your Sculpin powered blog?
 Yeah.
 So you want some highlighting with your static site generation?